emcog/pressandhold/readme.md

 This will likely involve a deep dive into state, persistance and probably hooks too.

 ### MVP demo
 01. Introducing the user to press and hold: An interface which invites a user to press and hold using written instructions and or graphical affordances.
-02a.Testing whither the user has completed a press and hold: Define a minimum time for a press and hold, if the user completes this time they will progress to the next interface, if they fail to complete a press and hold they will remain on this interface but the state will update to give them a prompt.
+02a.
+Testing whither the user has completed a press and hold: Define a minimum time for a press and hold, if the user completes this time they will progress to the next interface, if they fail to complete a press and hold they will remain on this interface but the state will update to give them a prompt.
 02b.
 Real time feedback: during the testing phase a user could be given a prompt or visual signifier to show how long they have been pressing
 03. Completing the press and hold.
 Once the first press and hold has been completed a new display is shown.

 ## Extensions
 ### Back end